solid-lines/dhis2-metadata-checkers/README.md

 # check_link_programRuleAction_tea.py
 This script checks if the tracked entity attribute associated to a program rule action belongs to the program (or the tracked entity type) that the program rule is associated to.

+# check_link_programRuleAction_optionSet.py
+This script checks if the value assigned in an ASSIGN program rule action is a valid option code of the linked DE/TEA optionSet.
+Assignment to PRV is not supported yet.

 # check_link_programRuleVariable_de.py
 This script checks if the data element associated to a program rule variable exists and belongs to the program that the program rule is associated to.